 Speaking of semantics, the way we search has been interrupted by the introduction of voice assistants like Alexa, Siri, and Google Assistant.
 When we use a search bar, we tend to use short words or phrases that are the shortest path to the answer we want.
 When we are using voice search, the majority of searches tend to be phrased in the form of a real question or more semantically natural.
 With the growing presence of home speakers and assistant apps, it's no surprise that the number of searches via voice is on the rise.

 What This Means for Marketers: Consider adding "What is..." sections to your content to align with the phrasing of your prospect's search queries.
 But before you change what you are doing, take some time to consider how voice search might change search habits for your content.
-For some industries, it might not change anything in 2018.

 The Importance of Topic Clusters and Content Pillars